atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 (•
-with unusual composure, repliedj ft
-“am sincerely grieved at having in - you in my misfortunes ^ but if
+with unusual composure, repliedj ft am sincerely grieved at having in - you in my misfortunes ^ but if
 ^ \
 F o you